wiesson/kernel-pattern-library/README.md

 How to get started
 ------------------

-You will need Git, Ruby and Bundler installed on your machine.
+You will need Ruby and Bundler installed on your machine.

 1. Clone this repo
 2. Run `bundle install` from the project folder
 3. Start Middleman with `bundle exec middleman`
 4. You should be able to access the server on `http://localhost:4567`

-More info about Middleman: https://middlemanapp.com/
+More info about Middleman and how to install: https://middlemanapp.com/